Physical Addressing vs Functional Addressing in CAN

 Physical Addressing in CAN Bus

-It is an addressing scheme that labels CAN messages based on their physical address location.
+It is an addressing scheme that labels CAN bus messages based on their physical address location.
 In physical addressing, each node on the CAN bus is assigned a unique identifier known as a node address or physical address.
 When a node (ECU) wants to communicate with another node, it includes the physical address of the destination node in the CAN message header.
 The receiving node checks the address and determines if the message is intended for it.
 Physical addressing is straightforward and efficient but requires pre-configuration of addresses for each node.

 Example: $7E0 is the Physical Address (CAN ID) of the Engine Control Module (ECM).
 The response from ECM will be with CAN-ID $7E8.
 And $7E1 is the Physical address of the Transmission Control Module (TCM).
 The response from TCM will be $7E9.